klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

 -   libfabric and CXI provider: Bind mount from the system.

 -   ROCm: ROCm version from the system, so 6.0.3 at the time of writing.

+-   The sanity check is specific to the 24.11 containers and will need to be updated for different versions of the programming environment.

 -   This module is different from the `-raw` version in that it does require that the sif file in installed in the installation directory of the module, as it can